addwiki/wikibase-api/README.md

 ## Example Usage

-Below you will find some smore examples using various parts of the code.
+Below you will find some more examples using various parts of the code.

 Please also take a look at our integration tests that might be able to help you!